HugoBlox/hugo-blox-builder/exampleSite/content/post/getting-started.md

 Where `:slug` defaults to the filename of the post, excluding the file extension.
 However, slug may be overridden on a per post basis if desired, simply by setting `slug = "my-short-post-title"` in your post preamble.

-## Upgrading
+## Updating

-Feel free to *star* the project on [Github](https://github.com/gcushen/hugo-academic/) and monitor the [commits](https://github.com/gcushen/hugo-academic/commits/master) for updates.
+Feel free to *star* the project on [Github](https://github.com/gcushen/hugo-academic/) to help keep track of updates and check out the [release notes](https://sourcethemes.com/academic/tags/updates) prior to updating your site.

-Before upgrading the framework, it is recommended to make a backup of your entire website directory, or at least your `themes/academic` directory.
-You can also read about the [most recent milestones](https://github.com/gcushen/hugo-academic/releases) (but this doesn't necessarily reflect the latest *master* release).
+Before updating the framework, it is recommended to make a backup of your entire website directory, or at least your `themes/academic` directory.

-Before upgrading for the first time, the remote *origin* repository should be renamed to *upstream*:
+Before updating for the first time, the remote *origin* repository should be renamed to *upstream*:

     $ cd themes/academic
     $ git remote rename origin upstream